Credit Card Fraud Lawyer in Mercer County NJ

 Criminal Conviction for Credit Card Fraud Can Impose Significant Consequences

 If you’ve been charged with credit card fraud in Mercer County or anywhere in New Jersey, you could be facing serious, life-altering consequences if you are convicted.
 In addition to prison time, fines, or a requirement to pay restitution, you may also have to deal with other consequences from your conviction that will follow you for the rest of your life, including:

 - Inability to obtain higher education

 - Denial of credit and other banking services

 - Loss of visa or permanent residency and deportation

 Contact a Dedicated Mercer County Credit Card Fraud Attorney for a Free, Confidential Consultation

 If you are facing criminal charges for credit card fraud in Mercer County and elsewhere in New Jersey, don’t wait another day to seek out the services of an experienced criminal defense attorney.
 Criminal proceedings move fast and you will need legal representation to obtain the best possible outcome for you.
-Contact The Law Offices of Lauren E. Scardella today for a free consultation to discuss your charges and to learn how Attorney Scardella can assist you in your criminal matter.
+Contact Aydelotte & Scardella Law LLC today for a free consultation to discuss your charges and to learn how they can assist you in your criminal matter.